 Since the value of c is very high, the increase in mass Δm is very small.
 The conversion of energy into mass and mass into energy can be observed at the nuclear level in the phenomena known as pair production and pair annihilation.

-The difference between the mass and of the nucleons constituting a nucleus and the rest mass of the nucleus is called the mass defect Δm, i.e.,
+The difference between the mass of the nucleons constituting a nucleus and the rest mass of the nucleus is called the mass defect Δm, i.e.,

 Let us consider an atom of an element zXA.
 Its atomic mass number is A and its atomic number is Z. Thus, its nucleus has Z protons and (A - Z) neutrons.
 If mp is the mass of a proton and mn the mass of a neutron and mN the mass of the nucleus, then the mass defect is

 This equation means that when Z free protons and ( A - Z) free neutrons come in from infinity and combine together to form the nucleus, an amount of Δm mass disappears.
-The disappeared mass reappears as equivalent energy Δmc² which is liberated during the formation of the nucleus.
+The disappeared mass reappears as equivalent energy Δmc², which is liberated during the formation of the nucleus.
 It is due to this energy that protons and neutrons remain bound in the nucleus.
 Conversely, an amount Δmc² of external energy is required to break the nucleus into protons and neutrons.
 This is called the binding energy of the nucleus.
 Thus, the Binding energy is defined as the minimum energy required to separate its nucleons and place them at rest at an infinite distance apart.
 Thus,

 The electron binding energy is, however, negligible in comparison to the nucleon binding energy.
 Thus,